30 Weird Food Photos That Will Shock You Before Every Bite

 Sliced Homemade Sourdough Bread Topped With Creamy Light Brie Cheese.
 Preheat Oven To 350 And Bake For 11 Hours.
 Enjoy

-According to American Dining Creations, a dish can smell and taste amazing, but if the plate looks messy or the colors clash, it can actually ruin the overall experience.
-Too many dull or confusing colors might make people lose interest—even before they take a bite.
+According to American Dining Creations, a dish can smell amazing and taste great, but if it looks messy or the colors don’t work together, it can totally ruin the vibe.
+Too many dull or clashing colors can turn people off before they even take a bite.

 I Was Making Thai Basil Chicken Then I Turned Around For A Minute And My Brother Put Blue Food Dye In It.
 He’s 19